PDB65/Burwell_P/README.md

   Attached are the steps to remeiate the vulnerability.
   [CVE-2013-3900_WinVerifyTrust_Vulnerability_Remediation.docx](https://github.com/user-attachments/files/19950351/CVE-2013-3900_WinVerifyTrust_Vulnerability_Remediation.docx)

-          The CVE system is overseen by the organization MITRE Corporation, under the sponsorship of the U.S. government (specifically CISA).
+          The CVE system is overseen by the organization MITRE Corporation.
+          They are under the sponsorship of the U.S. government (specifically CISA).
-          There a is a recommend CVE Severity | Fix Timeline.

-          Critical + Internet-exposed  |  Patch immediately (hours to 1–2 days) High but internal   |  Patch quickly (days) Medium or Low risk  |  Patch during regular cycles (weeks)

 ---
 ## Splunk